 Minority and Han households do not show a significant amount of difference in

 household statistics – the largest gap is generally between ‘outsider’ minorities and the rest of the population.
 All subgroups have a similar household size; ‘outsider’ groups have a slightly larger household size but the difference is not statistically significant.
 One of the most striking results of the summary statistics is the large gap in household income and income per working aged household member between ‘outsider minorities’ and Han.
 Outsider families earned over 33 percent more per household than Han families and over 35 percent more per working aged household member.
 Other minorities earned more than the Han as well, although the gap was narrower than the Han-‘outsider minorities’ differences.
 These statistics are likely at least partially explained by the significant differences in job type and education levels highlighted above.
-Nonetheless, this finding, if true, would cut strongly against dominant images of minorities as being poor and disadvantaged relative to more recently arrived Han migrants.
+Nonetheless, this finding, if true, would cut strongly against dominant images of minorities as being poor and disadvantaged relative to the Han.
 The basis for these minority advantages can partly also be seen in the data regarding households’ family background.

 The household head’s father’s education levels tend to be higher for minorities and especially ‘outsider minorities’.
 Minorities’ fathers also are more likely to have had a professional job.
 ‘Outsider minorities’ fathers were a whopping 72 percent more likely to hold a professional job as compared to the Han, suggesting that the education and job choice preferences have been consistent over a long time span.
 A similar pattern is visible in the data on the spouse’s father’s education and job type.
 There are two possible explanations for these observed results.
 The first is that urban minorities, especially ‘outsider minorities’, gained significant employment and educational advantages in an earlier period, and social capital inertia have maintained these advantages over time.
 The second, and in the author’s view, more likely scenario, is that opportunity pathways for minorities have been relatively fixed in the last two generations.
 More formal and official routes to success, in which non-discretionary government preferences and merit plays more of a role, likely have and continue to be an attractive job strategy for minorities.